 The SEA process was undertaken alongside the development of the Thames WRMP24 to inform the decision-making process and integrate environmental considerations.
 The SEA for the draft WRMP24 (dWRMP24) was presented in an Environmental Report which was issued for consultation from November 2022 to March 2023.
 Comments received from the consultation process were reviewed and have been addressed where appropriate within this Environmental Report.
+Details of the consultation feedback and how the Environmental Report was updated is presented in the Thames Water Statement of Response document3.
 The draft WRMP24 has been updated to the revised draft WRMP24 (rdWRMP24) reflecting additional modelling work undertaken to optimise the plan as well as consultation feedback.
-This report is the SEA Environmental Report for the Thames rdWRMP24 and forms part of the Thames rdWRMP24 documentation.
+This report is the SEA Environmental Report for the Thames WRMP24 and forms part of the Thames WRMP24 documentation.